microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 provideFASTDesignSystem().register(allComponents);
 ```

-With the components registered, add any component to the HTML:
+With the components registered, add any component to the HTML.

-**Example:**
+**Example**

 ```html
 <fast-button>Hello world</fast-button>